iFred09/libimobiledevice-windows/README.md

-Libimobiledevice compiled for Windows<br>
+Libimobiledevice compiled for Windows
-Updated 31/07/2017.<br>
-Compiled by iFred09 with MinGW32
+Updated 18/05/2020.
+Compiled by iFred09